Early Middle Ages: Eastern Roman Empire

 Although Heraclius's successors managed to salvage Constantinople from two Arab sieges (in 674–77 and 717), the empire of the 8th and early 9th century was rocked by the great Iconoclastic Controversy, punctuated by dynastic struggles between various factions at court.
 The Bulgar and Slavic tribes profited from these disorders and invaded Illyria, Thrace and even Greece.
 After the decisive victory at Ongala in 680 the armies of the Bulgars and Slavs advanced to the south of the Balkan mountains, defeating again the Byzantines who were then forced to sign a humiliating peace treaty which acknowledged the establishment of the First Bulgarian Empire on the borders of the Empire.

 To counter these threats a new system of administration was introduced.
 The regional civil and military administration were combined in the hands of a general, or strategos.
 A theme, which formerly denoted a subdivision of the Byzantine army, came to refer to a region governed by a strategos.
 The reform led to the emergence of great landed families which controlled the regional military and often pressed their claims to the throne (see Bardas Phocas and Bardas Sklerus for characteristic examples).

 By the early 8th century, notwithstanding the shrinking territory of the empire, Constantinople remained the largest and the wealthiest city west of China, comparable only to Sassanid Ctesiphon, and later Abbasid Baghdad.
 The population of the imperial capital fluctuated between 300,000 and 400,000 as the emperors undertook measures to restrain its growth.
-The only other large Christian cities were Rome (50,000) and Salonika (30,000).
+The only other large Christian cities were Rome (50,000) and Thessalonica (30,000).
 Even before the 8th century was out, the Farmer's Law signalled the resurrection of agricultural technologies in the Roman Empire.
 As the 2006 Encyclopædia Britannica noted, "the technological base of Byzantine society was more advanced than that of contemporary western Europe: iron tools could be found in the villages; water mills dotted the landscape; and field-sown beans provided a diet rich in protein".

 The ascension of the Macedonian dynasty in 867 marked the end of the period of political and religious turmoil and introduced a new golden age of the empire.
 While the talented generals such as Nicephorus Phocas expanded the frontiers, the Macedonian emperors (such as Leo the Wise and Constantine VII) presided over the cultural flowering in Constantinople, known as the Macedonian Renaissance.
 The enlightened Macedonian rulers scorned the rulers of Western Europe as illiterate barbarians and maintained a nominal claim to rule over the West.
 Although this fiction had been exploded with the coronation of Charlemagne in Rome (800), the Byzantine rulers did not treat their Western counterparts as equals.
 Generally, they had little interest in political and economic developments in the barbarian (from their point of view) West.